 2011 Hall of Fame

-The College of Mount St. Joseph will host the Athletic Hall of Fame Induction Ceremony and Dinner on Friday, October 21, 2011.
-The inductees for the class of 2011 are Mary Biermann ’71, Jane Scheper Meier ’73 and Julie Biermann ’80.
-Reception begins at 5:30 p.m., with dinner at 6:30 p.m. followed by the program.
+The College of Mount St. Joseph hosted the 2011 Athletic Hall of Fame Induction Ceremony and Dinner on Friday, October 21, 2011.
+The inductees for the class of 2011 were Mary Biermann ’71, Jane Scheper Meier ’73 and Julie Biermann ’80.
+Reception began at 5:30 p.m., with dinner at 6:30 p.m. followed by the program.

 Mary Biermann ’71